jenniferbuz/sci_coding/lessons/lesson4/README.md

 Next week we will put all we've learned together and collaborate on a research problem in Git.

 The recommended optional homework for this week is [Learn Python 10-12](https://www.codecademy.com/learn/learn-python).
-It will cover some advances tricks in Python, give a better overview of classes and go over how to read and write data from and to files in Python.
+It will cover some advanced tricks in Python, give a better overview of classes and go over how to read and write data from and to files in Python.